I never planned to be a physical therapist but it’s in the science and art of this vital therapy that I discovered my life’s calling.

-That is when I discovered my true calling.
-I returned to school to fulfill the academic prerequisites for a physical therapy graduate program and was accepted to USC’s Doctorate of Physical Therapy program.
+I returned to school to fulfill the academic prerequisites for a physical therapy graduate degree, and was accepted to USC’s Doctorate of Physical Therapy program.
 I was lucky.
 The program was the first on the West Coast to offer a Clinical Doctorate.
-This had great impact in developing me as a clinician.
-Upon graduation in 1998, I established Letgolts Method Physical Therapy practice and it has been in its current location since 2000.
-It grew steadily through word-of-mouth, building on our reputation as go-to clinicians for treating hard-to-solve conditions and improving people’s lives.
-After the grayness and hopelessness of the soviet life, I currently find myself looking forward to going to work every day.